muratkeremozcan/cctdd/ch13-react-router/README.md

 });
 ```

 Whenever we are testing a component that includes other components, we have a best practice to take a look at the child component source and the component test.
-This is all the same when testing the app with e2e. `src/components/HeaderBar.cy.tsx` uses `BrowserRouter` to wrap the `HeaderBar` while mounting it, that means our main app will need `DataBrowserRouter` as well (Green 1).
+This is all the same when testing the app with e2e. `src/components/HeaderBar.cy.tsx` uses `BrowserRouter` to wrap the `HeaderBar` while mounting it, that means our main app will need `BrowserRouter` as well (Green 1).

 ```tsx
 // src/App.tsx